awsdocs/amazon-sns-developer-guide/doc_source/sns-access-policy-language-evaluation-logic.md

-# Evaluation Logic<a name="sns-access-policy-language-evaluation-logic"></a>
+# Evaluation logic<a name="sns-access-policy-language-evaluation-logic"></a>

-The goal at evaluation time is to decide whether a grantn request should be allowed or denied\.
+The goal at evaluation time is to decide whether a grant request should be allowed or denied\.
 The evaluation logic follows several basic rules:
 + By default, all requests to use your resource coming from anyone but you are denied
 + An allow overrides any default denies
 + An explicit deny overrides any allows